aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

 cd python/
 ```

+Let's take a look at a number of elements in the directory structure inside of the `python/` directory:

+* `README.md`: main documentation file where you'd typically want to add information on how to use a resource type you develop;
+* `docs`: directory containing auto-generated syntax information for properties of the resource type.
+Every time you make changes to the resource schema file, you want to refresh auto-generated code - that includes files in the `docs/` directory - with the `cfn generate` CloudFormation CLI command;
+* `inputs`: directory containing files with key/value data for resource type input properties.
+The resource type creator specifies this input information for use with contract tests: *do not add sensitive information to those files*.
+For more information, see [Specifying input data for use in contract tests](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-test.html#resource-type-test-input-data);
+* `awssamples-ec2-importkeypair.json`: this file, named after the resource type name choice, contains the schema for the resource.
+When you develop a resource type, you use this file to **describe the model for the resource**;
+* `src`: contains a directory named after the resource type name, inside of which you should find:
+  - the `models.py` file, that is managed by the CloudFormation CLI on your behalf when you make schema changes, and
+  - the `handlers.py` file, that is where the resource type developer adds code for the CRUDL implementation logic.
+Open the `src/handlers.py` file with a text editor of your choice, and **familiarize with the handlers' structure** described in `create_handler`, `update_handler`, `delete_handler`, `read_handler`, `list_handler` functions;
+* `resource-role.yaml`: file managed by the CloudFormation CLI, that describes an [AWS Identity and Access Management](https://aws.amazon.com/iam/) (IAM) role whose `PolicyDocument` contains permissions the resource type developer indicates in the `handlers` section of the schema file.
+CloudFormation assumes this role to manage resources on behalf of the user as part of CRUDL operations;
+* `template.yml`: [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) (SAM) template used as part of resource type testing.

-Content structure inside the `python/` directory should look familiar, as you've seen it previously on this lab.
-The schema for the resource type, in this case, is located in the `awssamples-ec2-importkeypair.json` file.
-In the next section, you will explore aspects of the thought process of *implementing a resource type by starting from the model*, and you will compare such steps with the example code you just chose to clone or download on your machine.
+In the next section, you will explore aspects of the thought process of *implementing a resource type by starting from the model*, and you will compare such steps with example code content you just chose to clone or download on your machine.

 #### Resource modeling

-After you create a resource type stub with the CloudFormation CLI, your next step is define a model schema that describes properties for your resource, as well as permissions needed for CloudFormation to manage resources on your behalf.
+The first step in creating a resource type is to define a schema that describes properties for your resource, as well as permissions needed for CloudFormation to manage the resource on your behalf.

-Let's start with determining which properties you need, and how to describe them in the schema.
+Let's start with determining which properties are needed in the example resource type you are using for this walkthrough.
 Visit the API reference page relevant to the resource type you wish to create; for the `AWSSamples::EC2::ImportKeyPair` resource type example, you want to look for the [Amazon EC2 API reference](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/Welcome.html): you can find it by navigating to the [AWS documentation](https://docs.aws.amazon.com/) page, where you choose **Amazon EC2** from **Compute**, and then **API Reference** in the next page.
 Next, from [Actions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Operations.html), locate operations that give you the ability to programmatically perform actions on a key pair: you note `CreateKeyPair`, `DeleteKeyPair`, `DescribeKeyPairs`, and `ImportKeyPair`.
-Since the first action is relevant to the creation on a key pair and not to its import, you determine it is not needed.
-You determine you will need the other 3 actions instead.
+Since the first action is relevant to the creation on a key pair and not to its import, it is not needed.
+You will need the other 3 actions instead.

 Next, let's look at the documentation for [ImportKeyPair](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ImportKeyPair.html): look into *request parameters* and *response elements* to determine which properties you want to describe in the schema.
 For request parameters, in this case, you want to specify: